-(MCP) particle detector is used as a 'pre-amp'.
-A MCP is made of a 1 mm thick glass plate with round channels of $\sim 10~\mu m$, see Fig. 3.17.
-These channels are coated with high resistivity materials and a voltage of $\sim 1 \mathrm{kV}$ is applied across them.
+For the LINAC case, the vacuum pressure is high and the energy loss is larger due to the lower beam energy.
+Enough electron-ion pairs are generated to give a measurable current (down to 0.1 nA per strip) of secondary ions for direct detection by a sensitive SEM-grid like wire array [40].
+In a synchrotron the pressure and the stopping power is lower.
+A multi channel plate (MCP) particle detector is used as a 'pre-amp'.
+A MCP is made of a 1 mm thick glass plate with round channels of ~ 10 μ m, see Fig. 3.16.
+These channels are coated with high resistivity materials and a voltage of ~ 1kV is applied across them.
 When a residual gas ion (or electron) hits the surface, secondary electrons are liberated, i.e., the ions are converted to electrons.
-These electrons are multiplied like in a photo-multiplier by a factor of typically 10^3 per MCP.
+These electrons are multiplied like in a photo-multiplier by a factor of typically 103 per MCP.
 Due to the diameter of the channels, the spatial resolution of a single step MCP is in the order of 0.03 mm.
 For higher amplifications a two step device (s.c.
-Chevron geometry) with a gain of $\sim 10^6$ is used resulting in a resolution of about 0.1 mm.
+Chevron geometry) with a gain of ~ 106 is used resulting in a resolution of about 0.1 mm.